JuliaFinMetriX/TimeData.jl/doc.md

 Given that these constraints are fulfilled, one is able to define and use more specific functions matching the data characteristics more closely.
-For example, `Timematr` instances can directly make use of fast and numerically optimized `Array{Float64, 2}` methods under the hood.
+For example, `Timematr` instances can directly make use of fast and numerically optimized methods using `Array{Float64, 2}` under the hood.
 Hence, it is important that these constraints are reliably fulfilled.
 They are guaranteed as they are hard-coded into variables at creation through the individual constructors.
 And, by now, no further `setindex` methods exist that would allow data manipulation.